 During democratic changes in the country and transition to market economy Tomsk Polytechnic Institute was led by Professor Yuri P. Pokholkov, under the auspices of whom a new concept of university reformation and development in social and economic conditions was created.

 In 2007 the university became the winner of innovative educational programmes competition in the framework of Priority National Project “Education”.
-The objective of TPU Innovative Programme included education of elite specialists and professional teams of the world class in priority areas of science, engineering and technology.
+The objective of TPU Innovative Programme included education of elite specialists and professional teams of the world class in priority areas of science, engineering, and technology.
 In 2007-2008 approximately 1 bln. rubles was allocated for its implementation.
-Within two years of Innovative Educational Programme implementation TPU purchased modern specialised facilities for 660 mln.rub., ensured mass transition to licensed software, modernized 155 class rooms, developed 678 items of innovative educational methodical resources, provided professional development to 1043 staff members, including 393 in foreign universities and research centres.
+Within two years of Innovative Educational Programme implementation TPU purchased modern specialized facilities for 660 mln.rub., ensured the mass transition to licensed software, modernized 155 classrooms, developed 678 items of innovative educational methodical resources, provided professional development to 1043 staff members, including 393 in foreign universities and research centers.

-The fifth Complex Development Programme for 2011–2015 is based on conditions of TPU Development Programme for 2009–2018 as national research university.
+The fifth Complex Development Programme for 2011–2015 is based on conditions of TPU Development Programme for 2009–2018 as a national research university.
 University CDP consists of 7 large blocks defining the development strategy of educational, research, financial, economic and administrative activity.
-Innovative Development Programmes (IDP) of TPU structural divisions are the integral part of CDP.
-Being university fundamental document CDP includes responds to internal and external challenges that the university faces today.
+Innovative Development Programmes (IDP) of TPU structural divisions are an integral part of CDP.
+Being university fundamental document CDP includes response to internal and external challenges that the university faces today.